 The Myth that Abner Doubleday Invented Baseball

 This claim is simply an Abner Doubleday myth.
 Abner Doubleday is not the person who invented baseball.
-In the early 1900’s a baseball commission proclaimed that Abner Doubleday invented baseball while he was in Cooperstown New York in 1839, it has been proved that he was not anywhere near Cooperstown during 1839, so it is just a myth.
+In the early 1900’s a baseball commission proclaimed that Abner Doubleday invented baseball while he was in Cooperstown New York in 1839, it has been proven that he was not anywhere near Cooperstown during 1839, so it is just a myth.
 The game was most likely invented by the British long before Abner Doubleday.

 Regardless of whoever invented baseball the myth stuck and today the baseball hall of fame is still located in Cooperstown New York in honor of Abner Doubleday.
 The fact that America’s pastime was most likely invented by a foreign country makes no difference at all.
 It is still a great American game.